We all want a bit of variety in our outfits, since we don’t want to be sporting the exact same look day in and day out.

 They go shopping, see a really cool shirt and buy it on impulse.
-Then they start looking around for items that work with the shirt, until they feel they have compiled a nice looking outfit.
+Then they start looking around for items that work with the shirt, until they feel they have compiled a good outfit.

 This seems like a smart shopping method, but it’s usually applied very inefficiently.

 While they may add a really great outfit to their wardrobe, they’re not adding a lot of variety.

 Why Your Clothes Aren’t Adding Variety to Your Wardrobe